This post originally appeared on Communication Director

 “Perceptions”, on the other hand, are what people think and feel about the company.
-They are not just based on personal experiences – but also on what people hear, see or read about the company, whether from the company’s own communications or from 3rd parties like the media and experts.
+They are not just based on personal experiences – but also on what people hear, see, or read about the company, whether from the company’s own communications or from third parties like the media and experts.

 From “looking” to “being”